puremourning/vimspector/docs/configuration.md

 ## Concepts

-As Vimspector supports debugging arbitrary projects, you need to tell it a few deatils about what you want to debug, and how to go about doing that.
+As Vimspector supports debugging arbitrary projects, you need to tell it a few details about what you want to debug, and how to go about doing that.

 In order to debug things, Vimspector requires a Debug Adapter which bridges between Vimspector and the actual debugger tool.
 Vimspector can be used with any